-During the month of November we raise awareness of adoption during National Adoption Awareness Month.
-While every type of adoption is recognized this month, the particular focus this month is to raise awareness about the urgent need for adoptive families for children and youth in foster care.
-The number of children and teens needing homes is evident by looking at AdoptUSKids or heart galleries, typically showing available children by state.
+November is National Awareness Month.
+During the month of November we celebrate and raise awareness of adoption.
+While every type of adoption is celebrated, the particular focus this month is to raise awareness about the urgent need for adoptive families for children and youth in foster care.
 The history of National Adoption Awareness Month dates back to 1976 when the Governor of Massachusetts announced the first Adoption Week.
 This idea grew in popularity and quickly spread nation wide.
 In 1995, President Clinton expanded the week to the entire month of November.

 During the month of November, people across the nation raise awareness of adoption and hope that awareness of adoption encourages others to open their homes to children waiting for a forever home.
 Also, this month includes National Adoption Day, which is usually observed in courthouses nationwide, where thousands of adoptions are finalized on National Adoption Day,.
 COVID has put a damper on some state’s celebrations, but we are hopeful that there will still be energy around this important cause around November 21, this year’s National Adoption Day!

 Here are some ways you can celebrate National Adoption Awareness Month:

 Retell your adoption story.
 Sharing the story of your adoption or the adoption of your child can help to spread awareness, and educate others.
 Just don’t forget if you’re an adoptive parent that you should do this while at the same time protecting your child’s story.